Virginia Foster Durr: McCarthy era

-During the McCarthy era, a time where there was intense anti-communist suspicion in the United States where one made accusations of disloyalty without proper evidence, Durr was called to New Orleans to appear before Senator James Eastland's Internal Security Committee, where they investigated suspected Communists.
-Because the Durrs did not openly condemn communism, anti-Communist activists often targeted them.
-At the committee, Durr gave her name, assured them that she was not a Communist, and then refused to answer any further questions.
+During the McCarthy era, there was intense anti-communist suspicion in the United States, and one made accusations of disloyalty without proper evidence.
+Durr was called to New Orleans to appear before Senator James Eastland's Internal Security Committee, which investigated suspected Communists.
+Because the Durrs did not openly condemn communism, anti-communist activists often targeted them.
+At the committee, Durr gave her name, assured that she was not a communist, and then refused to answer any further questions.

+Historians see Durr's lack of cooperation combined with her calm, almost theatrical, demeanor during the hearings as an example of how she effectively utilized expectations of being a Southern woman to fight against political pressure and continued to be seen as a credible citizen.

 Montgomery

 In 1951, Durr returned with her husband to Montgomery, Alabama, where she became acquainted with local civil rights activists like Rosa Parks, Aubrey Williams, E.D.
 Nixon, and Myles Horton.

 Durr's activism started once she joined the local Council of Human Relations, Montgomery's only interracial political organization.
 Durr supported the Student Nonviolent Coordinating Committee (SNCC) workers by housing and taking care of many volunteers who came to Montgomery to work on voter registration issues.
-She became the "unofficial den mother for young activists," close friend Dorothy M. Zellner says.
-Both Clifford and Virginia supported the Voting Rights Act, as well as provided legal advice to many blacks facing jail time and lawsuits despite the criticism they received from their white colleagues.
+She became the "unofficial den mother for young activists," according to her close friend Dorothy M. Zellner.
+Both Durrs supported the Voting Rights Act and provided legal advice to many blacks facing jail time and lawsuits despite the criticism that they received from their white colleagues.
 They supported the sit-in movement and Freedom Riders.
 Virginia and her husband offered sleeping space to students coming from the North to protest.
-Through the couple's work for civil rights, they became close associates of E. D. Nixon, who was the president of the Montgomery NAACP chapter.
+Through the couple's work for civil rights, they became close associates of E.D.
+Nixon, the president of the Montgomery NAACP chapter.

 When Virginia arrived at Montgomery in 1951, she recalled, "When I came here, there were two groups of United Church Women, one black and one white."
 A group of people in her town arranged to have integrated church meetings of black and white women.
-There was a lot of opposition against the integrated meetings, from the locals as well as from within the church.
-In her autobiography, Mrs. Durr wrote how the head of the United Church Women in the South (UCWS, an integration group) came to one of the meetings.
-Opponents of the meeting took the license plate numbers from the cars, and later published the addresses and telephone numbers of the members in an Alabama Ku Klux Klan magazine named "Sheet Lightning."
+There was much opposition to the integrated meetings from the locals, as well as from within the church.
+In her autobiography, she wrote how the head of the integration group United Church Women in the South (UCWS) came to one of the meetings.
+Opponents of the meeting took the license plate numbers from the cars and later published the addresses and telephone numbers of the members in an Alabama Ku Klux Klan magazine, "Sheet Lightning."
 The women of the UCWS received harassing phone calls.
-Some had family members who publicly distanced themselves from their activities, because it was bad for business.
-As a result, the women became too afraid to continue their meetings and the group broke up.
+Some had family members who publicly distanced themselves from their activities because it was bad for business.
+As a result, the women became too afraid to continue their meetings, and the group broke up.